 This Business of Being Human Bonus Episode is from the Intune Collective Salon discussion – The Role of White Leaders in Achieving Racial Equity.
 It is the first in a series of discussions spotlighting critical perspectives for creating work cultures that meaningfully foster diversity, belonging, inclusion, and equity.

-In this episode, Christine welcomes Karen Fleshman, Founder of Racy Conversations and Author of “White Women, We Need to Talk,” and Jared Karol, Author of upcoming book, “A White Guy Confronting Racism,” to discuss the role of white leaders in bringing about racial equity.
+In this episode, we welcome Karen Fleshman, Founder of Racy Conversations and Author of “White Women, We Need to Talk,” and Jared Karol, Author of the upcoming book, “A White Guy Confronting Racism,” to discuss the role of white leaders in bringing about racial equity.
 Dignity, Equity, Inclusion and Belonging—DEIB—isn’t an HR issue or a special initiative; it is a necessary human development strategy for all organizations.

 Finally, they encourage us to envision what the world and workplace could be if all white leaders join in bringing about racial equity.

 To find out more about Karen Fleshman (she/her/hers) and her work with Racy Conversations, check out her website here.
 You can purchase her book, White Women, We Need to Talk: Doing Our Part to End Racism here.
 Connect with Karen on LinkedIn, Twitter and Facebook.

 To find out more about Jared Karol (he/him/his) and his work check out his website here.
 You can learn more about his upcoming book, set to release in the fall, A White Guy Confronting Racism: An Invitation to Reflect and Act here.
 Connect with Jared on LinkedIn.

 Karen, Jared and Intune Collective have all collaborated on sharing a robust list of resources so you can begin to do the work.